 That said, I loved getting Megan’s Cooking because even though I had my heart set on these, there were so many amazing recipes to choose from, so if these didn’t work out, the sky was the limit.
-On my holiday baking list, her No-Bake Nutella cookies, Pistachio Bites etc.. among many other great cookie recipes she has, not to mention everything else outside of cookies!
+On my holiday baking list, her No-Bake Nutella cookies and Pistachio Bites, among many other great cookie recipes she has, not to mention everything else outside of cookies!

 OK, OK…YES, another pumpkin recipe.
-I had two sugar pumpkins left for roasting, so I’m NOT done with pumpkin yet!
-In fact, my next post is something awesome with pumpkin, and I’m sure I’ll get at least another one in before the New Year.
+I had two sugar pumpkins left for roasting, so I’m not done with pumpkin yet!
+In fact, my next post is something awesome with pumpkin, and I’m sure I’ll get at least another one in before the New Years.
 Did I tell you I love pumpkin?
 Is it that obvious?
-4 pumpkin recipes in a little over a month – I guess it is.
+4 pumpkin recipes in a little over a month.

 On another note, I have some news for you all.
 I found some natural light in my place.
-Now, it’s not bright, it’s not direct, it’s simply a 12-inch or less square of light that hangs out until about 2pm.
-I noticed it accidentally when I was on my hands and knees looking for something in that area and saw it spread across my hand.
-It was like a handshake, a Hellloooo, Lisa!
+Now, it’s not bright and it’s not direct – it’s simply a 12-inch or less square of light that hangs out until about 2 pm.
+I noticed it accidentally when I was on my hands and knees looking for something that dropped to the floor and saw it spread across my hand.
+It was like a handshake, a Hellloooo, Babeee!
 I immediately grabbed my camera, placed an apple in this tiny area and snapped away.
-Not great -nowhere near enough light… no room for a tripod, a little blurry, and well, a little uncomfortable since I have to contort my body to take photos in such a small space, but definitely a little more of those food details I’ve desperately coveted - for a long, long, LONG time.
+Not great, and nowhere near enough light, or room for a tripod, but it’s something.
+Plus, its a little uncomfortable since I have to contort my body to take photos in such a small space, but definitely a little more of those food details I’ve desperately coveted for a long, long, LONG time.

-Second…cookie love!
+Second linky; cookie love!
 Please join in on the #cookielove fun by linking up any cookie recipe from the *month of December 2011.
 Don’t forget to link back to this post so that your readers know to come stop by the #cookielove event!
 The twitter hashtag is #cookielove.
 Wait until you see all the fantastic cookies, plus, it’ll give you more than a few ideas and recipes for your holiday baking!

 Powered by Linky Tools

-Click Here to enter your link and view this Linky Tools list…
+Click Here to enter your link and view this Linky Tools list.

 Pumpkin Pie Nutella Chocolate Chip Snickerdoodle Bars